Ba777/Awesome-cpp-programs/README.md

 # Awesome-programs

-This folder will hold many basic C++ programs to spread awesomeness.
+This folder will hold many basic C++ programs to spread awesomeness of the programming language.